Walter Harper

-Walter Harper (1893 – October 25, 1918) was an Alaska Native mountain climber and guide.
+Walter Harper (1893 – October 25, 1918) was a mountain climber and guide of mixed white and Alaska Native ancestry.
 On Saturday, 7 June 1913, he was the first person to reach the summit of Denali (Mount McKinley), the highest mountain in North America.
 He was followed by the other members of the small expedition team, guide Harry Karstens, Episcopal archdeacon Hudson Stuck, who had organized the effort, and Episcopal missionary Robert Tatum.

-After gaining more formal education, Harper married in 1918 and planned to go to medical school in Philadelphia.
+After gaining more formal education, Harper married in 1918 and planned to attend medical school in Philadelphia.
 He and his wife took the steamer SS Princess Sophia from Skagway to Seattle for their honeymoon before setting off cross-country.
 The ship ran aground on a reef in a snowstorm, and was broken up in a gale, sinking on October 25.
 All 268 passengers and 75 crew were lost.

 Early life and education

-The youngest of eight children, Walter Harper was born in 1893 as the son of Jennie Seentahna (née Bosco) Harper, of the Koyukon people from the Koyukuk region, and Arthur Harper, an immigrant from County Antrim, Ireland.
+The youngest of eight children, Walter Harper was born in 1893 as the son of Arthur Harper, an immigrant from County Antrim, Ireland, and Jennie Seentahna (née Bosco) Harper, of the Koyukon people from the Koyukuk region.
 They married in 1874 when Harper was 39 and Jennie was 14, at Koyukuk.
 Harper and his partner Al Mayo founded a trading post in Tanana, near the Athabascan site of Nuklukayet.
 Harper also did some mining there, after years of experience in California and British Columbia.
 Mayo married Margaret, a cousin of Jennie.

 The couple separated permanently in 1895, and Arthur Harper left the area.
 He died of tuberculosis in 1897.
-Jennie reared Walter as traditional Koyukon.
+Jennie reared Walter as a Koyukon.
 All the older Harper children had been sent for education to boarding schools "Outside", mostly in San Francisco, California.
-Harper's partners also followed this practice for their mixed-race children.
+Harper's partners also adopted this practice for their mixed-race children.

-At the age of 16, Walter Harper started going to Tortella School, an Episcopal boarding school associated with St. Marks Mission in Nenana, Alaska.
+At the age of 16, Walter Harper started attending Tortella School, an Episcopal boarding school associated with St. Marks Mission in Nenana, Alaska.
 There he met Hudson Stuck, Episcopal archdeacon of the Yukon, who served a large area of the Interior as a missionary.
 Stuck was impressed by Harper's intelligence, manners, and skills in fishing, tracking, trapping, fire-building, and dog handling.
 He hired him to work as his interpreter, guide, and dog driver.
 He also encouraged him to continue with his formal education.

 Denali expedition

 Stuck invited Harper, then 20, to be part of his 1913 expedition to climb Denali.
-Others in the party were the chief guide and co-leader Harry Peter Karstens; Robert Tatum, an Episcopal missionary, who served as cook; and two Gwich'in teenagers, Johnny Fredson and Esaias George, who helped prepare and maintain the base camp.
+Others in the party were the chief guide and co-director Harry Peter Karstens; Robert Tatum, an Episcopal missionary, who served as cook; and two Gwich'in teenagers, Johnny Fredson and Esaias George, who helped prepare and maintain the base camp.
 This pair also brought the dog teams down when the terrain became too rough for their use.